adit-sinha/Practice-Java-Problems/README.md

 1. Program to determine whether a year in the AD era is a leap year or not.
 2. Program to determine the sum of N terms.
 3. Program to store book information in an array and organize them.
+4. Program(s) to arrange n natural numbers in a random assortment using Arrays and ArrayLists

 ## Notes: